 Grayson and I have enjoyed outdoor adventures for years but are just beginning our journey as Outdoor Ability Foundation to help others.
 Help us spread the word by sharing us on Facebook.

-Here at Outdoor Ability Foundation, a 501 (c) 3) nonprofit, we are dedicated to providing adaptive equipment to those in need or groups helping those in need of equipment through grants so that they can enjoy the great outdoors.
+Here at Outdoor Ability Foundation, a 501 (c) 3) nonprofit, we are dedicated to providing grants to purchase adaptive equipment for the disabled outdoorsman focusing on young adults and children so that they can enjoy the great outdoors.